 American Memorial Monument and created a website to teach children about the history of the Venice-West Los Angeles Japanese American community.
-Included were
+Included were personal stories from people like Arnold Maeda who, as a young teen, had to give up his dog when leaving for Manzanar and worked hard to create the Venice Japanese American Memorial Monument.
+This knowledge gave Yamashita a greater appreciation for her ancestors and the community that was created in spite of huge obstacles.
+She will be studying math and computer science at UCLA.
+Personal Statement:

 "I understand there is a great need in the JA community for younger leaders.
 I have been very fortunate to grow up in and benefit from the close-knit JA community.
 I believe the first step to getting more leadership from younger generations is by educating them about the struggles and discrimination Japanese Americans faced before, during and after their incarceration and about how they built our community.
 "The JACL can foster the education of youth in the community by partnering with organizations that have existing programs to educate younger generations about the history of the JA community.
 For example, Kizuna has a summer camp program that includes many workshops to teach kids about JA history, traditions and culture.
 "I attended this camp as a child and more recently volunteered as a counselor.
-I learned about my culture and also leadership skills that could heln me become a leader in the JA community.
+I learned about my culture and also leadership skills that could help me become a leader in the JA community.
 "What was missing, however, was learning about the JACL.
 I think it is important for youth to know about the JACL and its mission to advocate for our civil rights and fight prejudice.
 The JACL could create workshops or provide guest speakers.
 There are many organizations that already have a connection to JA youth, like Yo!
 Camp, Girl Scouts, churches and JA community centers.
 By using these existing networks, the JACL can educate vouth and help build future leaders.
 "Another step in building a new generation of leaders is getting youth involved in the community at an early age.
 By becoming involved, they will form a personal connection to some of the issues in the IA community.
 "Getting more youth involved may also help bridge the gap between the older and younger generations.
 To get more youth involved, local IACLs could offer community service hours or internships to high school students."

-EVELYN ZHANG JACL Chapter: San Jose Recipient of the Shigeki 'Shake' Ushio Memorial Scholarship University of Chicago
+EVELYN ZHANG JACL Chapter: San Jose Recipient of the Shigeki 'Shake' Ushio Memorial Scholarship University of Chicago Notables:

 Evelyn Zhang had reached out to the San Jose JACL chapter with an interest to revamp the Japantown tour into one on social justice.
 The San Jose JACL chapter accepted her proposal and recruited her as lead intern for this project.
 Historians were consulted for research on local information.
-Tours were connected to current events, such as the Muslim Travel Ban, and sprinkled in were more light-hearted stops, like Pau Hana Shaved Ice and Shuei-Do Manju Shop, to keep a younger audience engaged while promoting local businesses.
+Tours were connected to current events, such as the Muslim Travel Ban, and sprinkled in were more light-hearted stops, like Pau Hana Shaved Ice and Shuei-Do Manju Shop, to keep a vounger audience engaged while promoting local businesses.
 In addition, the website was updated to include a virtual tour and online brochure, which were also made available on the official JACL website.
 The chapter received positive feedback from past self-tour attendees.
 Zhang's recommendation letter praised her initiative, enthusiasm, determination and leadership that made her highly effective and respected by her peers and superiors on this project.
 She will be attending the University of Chicago, where she plans to study political science and economics on a prelaw track.
+Personal Statement: